Use Windows PowerShell for StorSimple to administer your device

 In Windows PowerShell for StorSimple, cmdlet Help is available.
 An online, up-to-date version of this Help is also available, which you can use to update the Help on your system.

-Getting Help in this interface is similar to that in Windows PowerShell, and most of the Help-related cmdlets will work.
+Getting Help in this interface is similar to getting Help in Windows PowerShell, and most of the Help-related cmdlets will work.
 You can find Help for Windows PowerShell online: Microsoft.PowerShell.Core.

 To get help for a cmdlet